pamela-project/slambench1/README.md

 make kfusion-qt-sycl
 ```

-Afterwards set the CXX variable back to g++ and invoke cmake again to compile other modules without trouble.
+Afterwards set the CXX variable back to g++ and invoke cmake again to compile other modules.

 ```
 #!